rohanmahy/ietf-drafts/mahy-mimi-content/draft-mahy-mimi-content.md

 different image formats.
 The relationship semantics among the parts is specified as an enumeration {10}.

-The `nullPart` part semantic is used when there is no body part--for deleting and unliking.
+The `nullPart` part semantic is used when there is no body part—for deleting and unliking.
 The `singlePart` part semantic is used when there is a single body part.